Information Privacy Law

 Charlotte A. Tschider and Michael Cohen

 This course surveys the privacy law landscape with a primary focus on United States federal privacy laws from a commercial perspective.
 The course will introduce students to federal regulations in multiple sectors, as well as an introduction to international data protection and localization laws in Canada, EMEA, LATAM, and APAC regions.
-This course will also cover the operationalization of the privacy law landscape, including the creation of policies, privacy notices, disclosures, and other documentation and conducting privacy impact assessments.

 Information Governance and Security Risk Management